jupyter/nbconvert/docs/source/execute_api.rst

 --------------

-In the previous sections we saw how to save an executed notebook, assuming there are no execution error.
+In the previous sections we saw how to save an executed notebook, assuming there are no execution errors.
 But, what if there are errors?

 An error during the notebook execution, by default, will stop the execution and raise a ``CellExecutionError``.
 Conveniently, the source cell causing